Skip to main content

 Radiokrypton dating has incredible potential to drive discovery in physics, geology and beyond.
 It also complements carbon dating when performed on the same samples.
 Scientists can use results from radiokrypton dating to calibrate carbon dating analysis.
 Once corrected, the carbon data can provide additional insights.
 The research was supported by the Ben Gurion University–Argonne–University of Chicago Collaborative Water Research Initiative and DOE’s Office of Nuclear Physics.

-AT&T and Argonne tools fuel Florida universities’ focus on community climate resiliency
+AT&T and Argonne tools help Florida universities enhance community resilience

 Argonne researchers Rao Kotamarthi, foreground, and Thomas Wall discuss climate projections developed by Argonne.
 (Image by Argonne National Laboratory.)

-Over a petabyte of data exists in Argonne’s modeling system — the equivalent of hundreds of millions of photographs — making it one of North America’s largest repositories of high-resolution climate modeling data.
+Argonne’s modeling system contains over a petabyte of data — the equivalent of hundreds of millions of photographs — making it one of the largest repositories of high-resolution environmental modeling data in North America.
+This resource is helping organizations and communities strengthen their ability to respond to future challenges.

 Argonne creates versatile boron–hydrogen sheets” — only two atoms thick